 In an article published last year in the American Journal of Physical Medicine and Rehabilitation,1 a research team at TIRR Memorial Hermann reported the results of a safety study using a combined intervention consisting of dextroamphetamine, transcranial direct current stimulation and speech and language therapy in study participants with nonfluent aphasia.
 Their results lay the groundwork for future studies of new treatment options for speech recovery after stroke.

-Every 40 seconds an individual in the United States has a stroke, and 19 percent of stroke patients experience language and speech impairment, according to a 2014 report from the American Heart Association.
+Every 40 seconds an individual in the United States has a stroke, and 19% of stroke patients experience language and speech impairment, according to a 2014 report from the American Heart Association.
 “There’s a growing need for more effective treatment options to complement speech and language therapy, especially in patients with chronic aphasia.
 Their spontaneous recovery period has been shown to end after six months,” says Nuray Yozbatiran, PT, PhD, Assistant Professor for Research in the Department of Physical Medicine and Rehabilitation at McGovern Medical School at UTHealth and a member of the study team.
 “We hypothesized that a combination treatment could have a significant effect on recovery.”

 In the double-blinded placebo-controlled study, 10 people with nonfluent aphasia participated in two experiments using the combined therapy.
 Transcranial direct current stimulation (tDCS), a noninvasive brain stimulation technique, has been shown to change cortical excitability.
 In recent studies, tDCS combined with speech-language therapy, particularly melodic intonation therapy, has been shown to improve speech recovery.